*Note: The video above includes a USB Wall Adapter, which is not currently included with Arsenal purchases.*

 IMPORTANT: Only Arsenal’s right USB port will charge the device.
-Be sure to connect the charging cable to Arsenal’s right side.
-(Using the wrong port won’t damage the device, but it also won’t charge!)
+Using the wrong port won’t damage the device, but it also won’t charge!

 Be sure to fully charge Arsenal before using it in the field or storing it for a long period of time.